hadashiA/VContainer/README.md

 The basic way for integrating VContainer into your application is:

-- Create `LifetimeScope` component in your scene.
-It has one Container and one scope.
+- Create a component that inherits `LifetimeScope` in your scene.
+It has one container and one scope.
-- Write C# code to register dependencies.
-This is the composition root, called `Installer` like Zenject.
+- Register dependencies with C# code in a subclass of LifetimeScope.
+This is the composition root.
-- Add the above installer into `LifetimeScope`.
 - When playing scene, LifetimeScope automatically build Container and dispatch to the own PlayerLoopSystem.

 Note: